Sienci-Labs/Resources/superlongboard/slb-upgrading-test.md

 ## Preparation

 Before diving into rewiring, we’d first suggest you note down any firmware changes that are unique about your setup.
-You can do this by connecting to your CNC in gSender and using the Firmware Tool to find sections that are <strong>highlighted in yellow</strong>.
+You can do this by connecting to your CNC in gSender and using the Firmware Tool to find sections that are <b>highlighted in yellow</b>.
 In the example below, you can see that the maximum travel is different from the standard MK2 12x30.

 ![](/_images/_superlongboard/LB2SLB_p2.jpg){.aligncenter .size-medium}